Funding and Implementation Regulations

 6a) What do I need to consider when preparing the budget for my research project?

 You need to include a realistic budget in your research proposal in order to cover the project costs, which should be subdivided according to the pre-defined budget items.
 Only costs that are eligible for the relevant funding scheme may be claimed and only costs that are project-specific.
 The cost estimates must always be proportionate and economical.

 6b) Which costs are eligible?

-  Costs for personnel, social security contributions, materials, use of infrastructures, open access publications, conferences and workshops, collaborations, career measures and gender equality measures.
+Costs for personnel, social security contributions, materials, use of infrastructures, conferences and workshops, collaborations, career measures and gender equality measures.
 The SNSF may limit the range of eligible costs in individual funding schemes.

 6c) When does the SNSF reduce the budget of an approved application?